-Specifically, 8 to 12 people will be employed for the initial ranching operation (licensed divers and skippers) and previously disadvantaged individuals will have preferential opportunities for employment.
-The granting of a commercial ranching right in this area will later increase direct and indirect employment opportunities, creating further employment opportunities.
+Specifically, 5 to 10 people will be employed for the initial ranching operation (licensed divers and skippers, drivers, deckhands) and previously disadvantaged individuals will have preferential opportunities for employment.
+The granting of a commercial ranching operation in this area will later increase direct and indirect employment opportunities, creating further employment opportunities.
 Communities benefiting most from the employment opportunities generated by this project will include Doringbaai and Papendorp.

-5.6 Enforcement risks
+5.6 ENFORCEMENT RISKS

 Poaching of the farmed and ranched abalone is a potential threat.
-Doring Bay has several inherent advantages that reduce the risk of poaching due to its remote location and the exposed nature of the shoreline:
+The proposed ranching area has several inherent advantages that reduce the risk of poaching due to its remote location and the exposed nature of the shoreline:

-- (1) The exposed nature of the shoreline (rough seas and few sheltered bays) limits the number of sea days where abalone could be poached.
-DBA is likely to take advantage of the few calm days for seeding, maintenance and harvesting and the presence of the ranching right holder on site during diving days would act as a deterrent to poachers. - (2) Doring Bay has one slipway and any boats launching from this location will be easily identified.
-Launching from the beach is risky. - (3) Only parts of the concession area will be suitable for abalone ranching and these small areas will be difficult to locate by poachers.
+- 1) The exposed nature of the shoreline (rough seas and few sheltered bays) limits the number of sea days where abalone could be poached.
+MC Ranching is likely to take advantage of the few calm days for seeding, maintenance and harvesting and the presence of the ranching right holder on site during diving days would act as a deterrent to poachers. - 2) The closest slipway is in Doring Bay, which only has one, and any boats launching from this location will be easily identified.
+Launching from the beach is risky. - 3) The proposed area is surrounded by privately owned land which is not accessible to the public. - 4) Only parts of the concession area will be suitable for abalone ranching and these small areas will be difficult to locate by poachers.
 With limited sea days available the presence of poachers would be easily detected.

 Notwithstanding, poaching constitutes a serious risk and mitigation measures to reduce this can include maintaining secrecy on the location of seeding sites, seeding abalone in inaccessible areas and the employment of security guards or observers.
 An enforcement risk assessment plan is required by the guidelines on marine ranching (Government Gazette 2010, No. 33470).
-DBA will, in consultation with the Department of Agriculture, Forestry and Fisheries (now DEFF) enforcement division, compile such a compliance enforcement plan, prior to initiating ranching activities.
+DBA will, in consultation with the DFFE enforcement division, compile such a compliance enforcement plan, prior to initiating ranching activities.

-5.7 Risk mitigation
+5.7 RISK MITIGATION

 Risk mitigation will be undertaken using adaptive management guided by regular monitoring and best practice guidelines.
 This is dealt with in detail below (see Scope for and approach to managing and minimising potential risks) in the Environmental Risk Assessment.
-In short, risks can be minimised with appropriate stocking densities, strict sterilization and quarantine protocols, verification of no native abalone and adequate security.
+In short, risks can be minimised with appropriate stocking densities, strict biosecurity protocols, verification of no native abalone in the proposed concession area and adequate security.